Mbell42/17_Workout-Tracker/README.md

 ### 2020.03.26_2140

 Completed initial setup of 'server.js' file, and began setting up Schema in 'schema_workout.js' file.
 I then corrected initial progress timestamp in 'readme.md' file.

+### 2020.03.26_2210

+For 'schema_workout.js' file, I completed schema for workout and added model for workout to export.